nhsconnect/document-store-prototype/ui/README.md

 Create a config file by copying [config.js.local.example](src/config.js.local.example) and rename it to `config.js`.

+_Note: If cognito user pool is modified, `userPoolId` and `userPoolWebClientId` will need to be changed in the config file and replaced by the new values that can be found in Cognito User Pool in the AWS Console._

 ### 3. Setup Config

 The [config.js](src/config.js) file must be modified to include values necessary to connect to backend services.
 This